-17 Priority II findings and GEL had no findings.
+Table 9-2 provides a summary of the DOECAP audit results.
+TA had three Priority II findings, Eberline had five Priority II findings, and GEL had 13 Priority II findings.
 Priority II findings are deviations from a requirement.

 9.6.1.1 Radiological Assessments